chboudry/articles/Azure-B2C-samples-tools.md

 Starter pack direct link :
 https://github.com/Azure-Samples/active-directory-b2c-custom-policy-starterpack

-That said, even after that, there is still a bit challenge to master B2C.
+That said, even after that, there is still a bit of a challenge to master B2C.

 This article intends to help you as best as possible by providing usefull samples and tools.